 Certain assets and liabilities are measured at fair value on a nonrecurring basis; that is, the instruments are not measured at fair value on an ongoing basis but are subject to fair value adjustments in certain circumstances (for example, when there is evidence of impairment).
-The following table presents the assets and liabilities carried on the balance sheet by caption and by level within the fair valuation hierarchy (as described above) as of December 31, 2012 and 2011, for which a nonrecurring change in fair values were recorded during the fiscal year 2011 for the formerly owned Denny's, Phoenix, AZ property (sold on November 23, 2011) and the fiscal year 2012 for the vacant Phoenix, AZ property (sold on October 22, 2012).
+The following table presents the assets and liabilities carried on the balance sheet by caption as of December 31, 2012, for which a nonrecurring change in fair values (related to impairment) was recorded during the fiscal year 2012 for the vacant Phoenix, AZ property (sold on October 22, 2012).

-Incurred for the e Incurred for the Year Ended Year Ended December 31, December 31, Carry ing Value at December 3 1, 2012 2012 2011 Total Level 1 Level 2 Level 3 Total Gains Total (Losses) Formerly owned Denny's, Phoenix, AZ property \$ - \$ - \$ - \$ - \$ (\$ (104,705) Formerly owned, Vacant Phoenix, AZ Property 0 0 142,747 (390,117) Total properties \$ 0 \$ - \$ - \$ 0 \$ 142,747 \$ (494,822)
+Incurred for the Incurred for the Year Ended Year Ended December 31, December 31, Car rrying Value at t December 31 , 2013 2013 2012 Total Level 1 Level 2 Level 3 Total Gains Total Gains Formerly owned, Vacant Phoenix, AZ Property 0 0 0 142,747 Total properties \$ 0 \$ - \$ - \$ 0 \$ 0 \$ 142,747

 Investment property measured at fair value on a nonrecurring basis relates to land, building and improvements that were held for investment or held for sale.
 In 2012, a gain of \$142,747 represents the property impairment adjustment related to the sale of the Vacant, Phoenix, AZ property.
-Losses of \$494,822 represent property impairment charges related to the vacant Phoenix, AZ property and the formerly owned Denny's, Phoenix, AZ property recorded during the fiscal year 2011.
-The fair value of these assets was determined by Management and incorporates Management's knowledge of comparable properties, past experience and future expectations.
+The fair value of these assets was determined by management and incorporates management's knowledge of comparable properties, past experience and future expectations.